Official Competition Details, Rules and Format

 4. Effective innovation represented in the design (as described above)

-5. Description of electronic design*
+5. Description of mapping technique

 100

-6. Description of software strategy*
+6. Description of electronic design

 100

-7. Description of systems integration*
+8. Description of systems integration

-*Descriptions to include: lane following, obstacle detection/ avoidance, and waypoint navigation (GPS or other)
+Descriptions to include: lane following, obstacle detection/

-8. Efficient use of power and materials
+9. Efficient use of power and materials

 50

-9. Attention given to safety, reliability, and durability
+10. Attention given to safety, reliability, and durability

 50